xboudsady/mad-min/readme.md

 * Latest users comments with approve or deny, with toast message to show actions.
 * Show recent posts as a table
 * Quick Todo Form
+* Floating Button, with a modal form for each action.

 ### Posts